aesthetic-suite/website/docs/integrations/react/styles.md

 ## Generating class names

-Both the hook and HOC provide a class name generation function that we aptly name `cx`.
+Both the hook and HOC APIs provide a class name generation function that we aptly name `cx`.
 This function requires a list of selector names (keys from the style sheet object) in which to render CSS and apply a class name with, for example.